starLiteAstro/deepfake-gui-project/README.md

 The new code is located in [app.py](app.py).
 Before running, make sure to complete (1) Setup in [detectors/wang2020](detectors/wang2020).

+The models are currently run through the University of Warwick DCS batch compute nodes, so a valid DCS username and password is required for [config.py](config.py).

 The test datasets were taken from https://zenodo.org/record/7528113 (also linked below).

 ---